MightyJoeW/getScriptOrDieTryin/README.md

-# gatsby-starter-blog
+# getScript('Or Die Tryin')
-Gatsby starter for creating a blog
+## Figuring Out JavaScript One Mistake at a Time
+JavaScript blog created with Gatsby

+---
-Install this starter (assuming Gatsby is installed) by running from your CLI:
+Install the Gatsby starter (assuming Gatsby is installed) by running from your CLI:

 `gatsby new gatsby-blog https://github.com/gatsbyjs/gatsby-starter-blog`